spine-tools/Spine-Toolbox/docs/source/settings.rst

 .. image:: img/settings_tools.png
    :align: center

-- **GAMS executable** Path to GAMS executable you wish to use to execute *Exporter* project items and *Tool* project items that use a GAMS Tool specification.
+- **GAMS executable** Path to GAMS executable you wish to use to execute *GdxExporter* project items and *Tool* project items that use a GAMS Tool specification.
 Leave this empty to use the system GAMS (i.e. GAMS set up in your system PATH variable).